evennia/evennia/evennia/contrib/full_systems/evscaperoom/states/README.md

 sequence.

 Each state module must make a class `State` available in the global scope.
-This should be a child of `evennia.contrib.evscaperoom.state.BaseState`.
+This should be a child of `evennia.contrib.full_systems/evscaperoom.state.BaseState`.
 The methods on this class will be called to initialize the state and clean up etc.
 There are no other restrictions on the module.